There’s only one key behind producing great content, day after day…

 Since Sneil likes to investigate the truth behind claims, he appreciates content that cites credible research studies.
 He prefers medium-long content (1,000-2,000 words) that is mostly text.
 He has time to read a few of these articles a day.

-Do you see how that story brings all the data we’ve collected together?
+Do you see how that story combines all the collected data?

 Paragraph 1 is all about demographics.